jpbrnz/foxyjot/README.md

 1. Log in to firebase console using your google account and create a new firebase project.

-2. In the authentication section, select email password auth type and add a new user by providing an email and a password.
+2. In the authentication section, select email password auth type and create a new user by providing an email and a password.
+Then copy that users UID from the list.

 3. Example database basic security rules included in package.
+Simply replace YOURID-UID with the actual UID copied from your Firebase console.

 ```javascript
 {